JohnBernardsson/videojs-youtube/README.md

 ```

 ## Special Thank You
-Thanks to Steve Heffernan for the amazing Video.js and to John Hurliman for the original version of the YouTube tech
+Thanks to Steve Heffernan for the amazing Video.js, to John Hurliman for the original version of the YouTube tech, Benoit Tremblay for the more complete Youtube that this one 90% copies, and the Vimeo plugin from where other things were grabbed

 ## License
 The MIT License (MIT)

-Copyright (c) Benoit Tremblay <trembl.ben@gmail.com> and videojs-youtube contributors
+Copyright (c) Juan Bernárdez and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal